humantex/biskuit-gallery/README.md

 ## requirements
 - PHP GD extension

-Thanks to Stefan Himpler, the author and primary developer of the Pagekit Gallery extension, for his original work and the basis for this project
+Thanks to Stefan Himpler, the author and primary developer of the Pagekit Gallery extension, for his original code work, and the basis for this project

 Thanks to pierzo for the original Polish translation